GRIST-Dev/grist_data/README.md

 Horizontal_interpolation
 --------------------------------------------------------------------------------
-One may display the unstructured data directly using NCL, this will exhibit certain mesh shape for coarse-resolution data; e.g., vorticity.
-Alternatively, one may use NCO and CDO to post-interpolate the unstructured data to a regular latitude-longitude mesh.
+1. One may display the unstructured data directly using NCL.
+2. One may use NCO and CDO to post-interpolate the unstructured data to a regular latitude-longitude mesh.
 To do so, see post.
+3. One may directly fast-check the raw unstructured data using panoply on a map ('georeferenced Feature-Type'); for this, please first use 'nccopy' to convert the data format from CDF5 to e.g., NetCDF classic.

 Vertical_interpolation
 --------------------------------------------------------------------------------